 Vodpod videos no longer available.

 Every year the “Impossibility Challenger” Games take place in Germany in the small village of Dachau near Munich.
 People from all over Europe participate.
-Some go for a personal record, others are setting Guinness or World Records.
-But they have one goal in common: they all get joy by participating and transcending themselves.
+They have one goal in common: they all get joy by participating and transcending themselves.
 The games are hosted by the Sri Chinmoy Centres who also organize several Self-Transcendence Ultra Sports Races like the 24-Hour Race in Basel, the Zurich Lake Marathon Swim or the 3100 Mile Race in Queens, NY. – Soundtrack by Parichayaka Hammerl.

 The voyage of the HMS Beagle has been described as the most important journey ever made.
 During his travels, Charles Darwin gathered information and knowledge that would drastically change the way we look at the world.
 With his book “On the Origin of Species” (1859) Darwin would be the first to explain that life on earth is not created by God, but rather developed by evolution.
 To celebrate Charles Darwin’s 200th birth year, and the 150th anniversary of his publication of “On the Origin of Species”, VPRO is preparing a 40-part series called Beagle: On the future of species.
 The project will reconstruct Darwin’s 5-year long voyage on the HMS Beagle in the course of one year, and make an attempt to assess where the world stands today in light of Darwin’s evolution theory.
 Life on earth is under continual change.
 Is there reason to worry about the future?
 Can science offer us sufficient answers to some of our most compelling questions?
 Are we leaving behind an inhabitable world for future generations?